-Our wholly owned subsidiary in Hong Kong, Xueersi Hong Kong, is subject to Hong Kong profits tax on its activities conducted in Hong Kong.
-No provision for Hong Kong Profits tax has been made in the consolidated financial statements as Xueersi Hong Kong has no assessable income for the years ended February 28, 2009, 2010 and 2011.
+Each of our Hong Kong subsidiaries, namely Xueersi Hong Kong and Yidu Technology Group Limited, or Yidu Technology, is subject to Hong Kong profits tax on its activities conducted in Hong Kong.
+No provision for Hong Kong Profits tax has been made in our consolidated financial statements, as Xueersi Hong Kong and Yidu Technology have no assessable income for the fiscal years ended February 28, 2010, February 28, 2011 and February 29, 2012.